 Main.Wall Banger: While Wall Banger was in the main wiki for years, people used this as a pothole to complain about absolutely anything they didn't like on the main wiki.
 Appeared on over 4,000 pages at its peak.

 Token Loli: It was originally meant to describe a very young female in a predominately teenaged or adult cast.
 However, constant misuse, concerns about advertisements, the Unfortunate Implication of the trope name, and the lack of a male equivalent led to it being renamed to the more gender-neutral Token Mini-Moe and redefined to describe the only prepubescent (or prepubescent-looking) male or female character within the main cast (The "Cute Shotaro Boy", a completely separate trope, was later renamed Adorably Precocious Child for similar reasons above).

-In the past, cut pages had a habit of reappearing very quickly, usually due to tropers simply being unaware why the page had been deleted, though sometimes as part of a trolling effort.
-This eventually led to the current practice of locking all cut pages, but the following pages were locked prior to this.
+Cut pages sometimes have a habit of reappearing very quickly, usually due to tropers simply being unaware why the page had been deleted though sometimes as part of a trolling effort, so they may be locked to deal with this.

 Disney Kidzone and List Of Programs Broadcast On Disney Kidzone: Poorly-written, copy-pasted articles for a made-up TV channel.
 (Disney does have a special subchannel for content intended for very young children, but they've never called it the Disney Kidzone.
 It's currently called Disney Junior.)